Michael's Gambit: Critical reception

-Writing for Variety, Maureen Ryan compared the episode favorably to Westworld, another plot-heavy show with big twists; she noted that unlike Westworld, The Good Places twist "wasn’t necessarily easy to figure out, and even if you’d guessed it, it didn’t really matter, because the show was a whole lot of fun regardless of what was going on in the main plot."
+Writing for Variety, Maureen Ryan compared the episode favorably to Westworld, another plot-heavy show with big twists; she noted that unlike Westworld, The Good Places twist "wasn't necessarily easy to figure out, and even if you'd guessed it, it didn't really matter, because the show was a whole lot of fun regardless of what was going on in the main plot."
 She also called the finale "especially crisp and entertaining" with "the kind of unstoppable momentum that carried [her] past any mild wobbles."
 Caroline Framke of Vox called the twist "a gutsy move" that the show landed "with ease and a confident grin" and likened watching prior episodes in light of the twist to rewatching The Sixth Sense, adding that lines from earlier "take on new significance in the best way."
 Lenika Cruz of The Atlantic noted that unlike other shows blending comedy and drama, "The Good Place is, tonally, 100 percent sitcom" but has "the spine of a twist-y, reality-questioning show like Lost or Westworld".
 She described the reveal as a "a Truman Show/No Exit-style nightmare" and remarked that the "structural sitcomminess—where the show has to revert to the status quo" set the foundation for season two nicely.

-Several critics have made comparisons between the episode and then-current events.
-In her review, Pape noted that it "couldn’t be a better reflection on the world we’re about to live in, where Donald Trump is president: One man’s desire to do something entirely different and to be the envy of his peers leads to hell for many, many other people, who are mostly being punished for the crime of being human."
+Several critics made comparisons between the episode and then-current events.
+In her review, Pape noted that it "couldn't be a better reflection on the world we're about to live in, where Donald Trump is president: One man's desire to do something entirely different and to be the envy of his peers leads to hell for many, many other people, who are mostly being punished for the crime of being human."
 In a retrospective article, Ellen Jones of The Guardian noted that the episode, which aired the day before Trump's inauguration, resonated with many viewers who opposed Trump, with Eleanor's moment of realization that "This is the Bad Place!" becoming a liberal meme.
-However, Jones noted that the show also challenged liberal attitudes, with the four humans embodying "the traits conservatives most disparage in their defeated foe: Tahani’s smug condescension; Chidi’s indecisive idealism; Jason’s obliviousness; and Eleanor’s ironic detachment."
+However, Jones noted that the show also challenged liberal attitudes, with the four humans embodying "the traits conservatives most disparage in their defeated foe: Tahani's smug condescension; Chidi's indecisive idealism; Jason's obliviousness; and Eleanor's ironic detachment."
 Schur has denied that the show is about Trump or modern-day America and noted that work on the show began before the 2016 election took place.